Becoming a Brother

 A subsidised chiropodist calls every six weeks.

-Help with cleaning is provided if needed.
+Help with cleaning is available at a subsided rate if needed.

 There is a laundry room with washing machines and dryers.